genki-kudo/SINCHO-H2L/README.md

                         specify logfile name (default: sincho.log) -n NUMBER_CAND, --number_cand NUMBER_CAND
-                        specify number of candidates. default: 10
+                        specify number of candidates. default: 10 -ra RESTRICT_ATOMS, --restrict_atoms RESTRICT_ATOMS
+                        specify atom types to be used as anchor atoms, separated by commas (e.g., "N,CA,C,O").
+Default: all heavy atoms are used.
 ```
 **For the default execution, SINCHO is performed by the following command:**
 ```